• Skip to primary navigation

 Step 6: Cream together until light and fluffy.

-dry ingredients added to wet peanut butter mixture in mixing bowl.
+Step 11: Add your dry ingredients to the peanut butter mixture (Image 7).

 Step 17: Let cookies cool on the baking sheet for about 5-10 minutes before transferring them to a wire cooling rack to cool completely.